C-Undritz/Boardgame-Bazaar/TESTING.md

 ---
 ># **REMAINING ISSUES**
+## 1. Product delete resulting in deletion of product from orderlineitem of an order
+**Issue**: During testing it was found that the deletion of a product also caused any instance of that product as an orderline item was deleted.
+This creates problems for the order history records.
+This was not fixed during development due to insufficient time.
+However likely fixes that could be explored within the current database structure are:
+1. Keep the delete product function so that a record can be deleted if added in error.
+However introduce another option where a product record is not deleted, but can be 'retired' from the store so that it is no longer available to purchase.
+This means it will persist as a record within the database to maintain the intergrity of the order histories.
+2. Explore the on_delete options offered by Django.
+At the moment the on_delete is set to cascade to maintain database integrity.
+The removal of CASCADE would cause issues with the current site functionality which would need to be addressed and tested and insufficient time remains at the time of writing.

-## 1. Stripe card payment font display
+## 2. Stripe card payment font display
 **Issue**: The font family for the Stripe card display element is set within style variable in the stripe_elements js file.
 It has been set of the main chosen font throughout the site 'Economica'.
 However, the font is not displayed.
 During development it was not determined why this was the case.

-## 2. Unable to sort the top ten bestsellers so sorter removed from now.
+## 3. Unable to sort the top ten bestsellers so sorter removed for now.
 **Issue**: The products returned for the display of bestsellers are already sorted within the all_products view function in the products app.
 The use of the drop down sort function refreshes the view and so when this happens the selected sort if not returned; the products returned by 'sold' order is.
 A solution to this was not found during developement and so whilst this situation remains the drop down sort function is not displayed within the best sellers page.

 ># **REMAINING BUGS**
 ## 1. HTML/XML character entity for an some special characters displaying in emails when using templates
 **Issue**: The contact us function uses email txt templates to arrange the text sent in the contact us form into a more presentable and easy to read format.
 However this has resulted in some special characters such as ' " and & being rendered in their HTML/XML character entity within the recieved email.
 Whilst this does not prevent the message being read and understood, it is an issue that the developer will seek to fix in further development.

-## 2. Product delete resulting in deletion of product from orderlineitem of an order
-**Issue**: During testing it was found that the deletion of a product also caused any instance of that product as an orderline item was deleted.
-This creates problems for the order history records.
-This was not fixed during developement due to insufficent time.
-However likely fixes that could be explored within the current database structure are:
-1. Refactoring the delete product function so that the record is not deleted, but 'retired' from the store so that it is no longer available to purchase.
-However it will persist as a record within the database to maintain the intergrity of the order histories
-2. Not fully explored but a solution could be utilising signals and using a pre-delete signal receiver to convert the to be deleted product information to strings to be stored in place of the deleted item.